plewis/plewis.github.io/phylogenetics/lab-bayes-traits.md

 We will first use maximum likelihood to estimate the rates at which these two traits evolve under both an independent model (traits assumed to evolve independently) and a dependent model (the rates of change in one trait may differ depending on the state present in the other trait).

 To test whether these two traits are correlated, we will carry out Bayesian MCMC analyses and estimate the **marginal likelihood** under two models.
 The model (independent or dependent) with the higher marginal likelihood will be the preferred model.
-You will recall that we discussed both of these models in lecture, and also discussed the **stepping-stone method** that BayesTraits uses to evaluate models.
+You will recall that we [discussed both of these models in lecture](https://gnetum.eeb.uconn.edu/courses/phylogenetics/17b-evol-correlation-annotated.pdf), and also discussed the [stepping-stone method](https://gnetum.eeb.uconn.edu/courses/phylogenetics/12-model-selection.pdf) that BayesTraits uses to evaluate models.
 You may wish to pull up those lectures to help answer the questions that you will encounter momentarily, as well as the BayesTraits manual.

 Then we will use reversible-jump MCMC to determine which of several thousand models is best.
 This method effectively uses marginal likelihoods to choose among models, but has the advantage that you need not specify which models you are interested in comparing beforehand.

-Finally, I'll show you how to estimate the m of different ancestral state combinations using BayesTraits.
+Finally, I'll show you how to estimate the marginal posterior probabilities of different ancestral state combinations using BayesTraits.

 ## Maximum Likelihood: Independence model